Code-Institute-Submissions/Pic-Phonics/README.md

 ### Certificate

 **_Score generated_**

-_Check to see if user's score is populated when they request a Certificate_ -I ran this test by completing the game, filling in the necessary input values on the result's form and submitting these through the click of the 'Get Certificate' button.
+_Check to see if user's score is populated when they request a Certificate_
+- I ran this test by completing the game, filling in the necessary input values on the result's form and submitting these through the click of the 'Get Certificate' button.
 This was a test passed and the user's individual score is successfully populated to the certificate when they select to generate a certificate.

 **_Name Generated_**

 _Check to see if user's name is populated when they complete the result's form and submit the values by clicking the 'Get Certificate button_
--I ran this test by completing the game, filling in the necessary input values on the result's form and submitting these through the click of the 'Get Certificate' button.
+- I ran this test by completing the game, filling in the necessary input values on the result's form and submitting these through the click of the 'Get Certificate' button.
 This was test passed and the user's name is successfully populated to the certificate when they select to generate a certificate using local storage to store and retrieve these input values.